kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/know-your-purpose.md

 <details>
     <summary> Example 1 </summary>

     Mr. XXX,

     Why did you give me an F?
 I attended most of the classes and at least tried to understand the materials.
 I think I deserved at least a  passing grade.
 I studied hard for the exam in hopes that I would at least pass the class.
 Now I am behind another 2 semesters because I have to retake this class and then take Managerial Acct.
 Can you please reconsider?
 Hope to hear from you soon.

     Thanks,
     George

 </details>

 <details>
     <summary> Example 2 </summary>

     Ms. W!!!!

-Wazzup? girl tell me what we have to do for Friday bcuz I take 3 claeses and wrk 15 hrs/wk and I dont have time 2 git to a comupter to look n e thing up I rlly like your cls bcuz your funny well let me know cuz im a rlly gd stdt and need a A in youâ€™re cls.
+    Wazzup? girl tell me what we have to do for Friday bcuz I take 3 claeses and wrk 15 hrs/wk and I dont have time 2 git to a comupter to look n e thing up I rlly like your cls bcuz your funny well let me know cuz im a rlly gd stdt and need a A in you're cls.

-[no signature]
 </details>

 <details>
     <summary> Example 3 </summary>

     what’s up sherry

     i left my test in the back of the classroom. i was hoping you could pick it up and give me comments on it and also maybe make a study schedule for me so i know how to improve. i know ur busy so thanks

 </details>

 <details>
     <summary> Example 4 </summary>

     Help.
-I don’t know what to do.
+I don’t understand this week's lesson.
 I’m toadly confussed.

 </details>

 <details>
     <summary> Example 5 </summary>

     I Submitted my papewr on time, but I forgot to check the in text citation and submitted a copy with them all messed up, anyway I resubmitted it today to fix this, but i know that’ late, so just letting you know the paper part was in on time, but the in text citation was not.

 </details>